Skip to content

 Users

 When using a single authentication method, the authenticated user's details will be accessible at $WebEvent.Auth.User.
-However, when you're using a merged authentication method you could end up with 2 or more user objects being returned from each authentication method.

 Parameters